-When you travel to a school sponsored event in a school vehicle, you must return in that vehicle unless permission to the contrary is requested by your parents in person or by telephone to the sponsor of the activity or Principal before the vehicle departs.
-You are required to travel to and from all events in which you are a participant in school vehicles unless special arrangements described above have been made.
-Under no circumstances will you be given permission to travel with peers.
-If you fail to cooperate with the rules regarding transportation to and from events, you will be dropped from the activity.
+When students travel to a school sponsored event in a school vehicle, they must return in that vehicle unless permission to the contrary is requested by parents in person, in writing, or by telephone to the Principal before the vehicle departs.
+Students are required to travel to and from all events in which they are a participant in school vehicles unless special arrangements described above have been made.
+Under no circumstances will students be given permission to travel with peers.
+If students fail to cooperate with the rules regarding transportation to and from events, they will be dropped from the activity.